 - 1. Disrespect shown to any staff member or parent.
 The adult involved will be the judge of whether or not disrespect has been shown. - 2.
 Dishonesty in any situation while at school, including lying or cheating. - 3.
 Rebellion or outright disobedience in response to instructions.
 This includes habitual laziness. - 4.
 Fighting, i.e. striking another student in anger with the intention of harm. - 5.
-Obscene language and inappropriate references/ slang references - 6.
-Destruction of property, including textbooks, desks, chairs or other items belonging to the school or another student. - 7.
+Obscene language and inappropriate references/ slang references. - 6.
+Destruction of property, including technology, textbooks, desks, chairs or other items belonging to the school or another student. - 7.
 Public display of affection. - 8.
 Theft

-The Dean of Staff and Students or Headmaster will determine the nature of the discipline which may result in suspension, restitution, or other measures that are appropriate.
+The Dean of Staff and Students or Headmaster will determine the nature of the discipline which may result in restitution, suspension, or other measures that are appropriate.
 They will notify the parents when discipline is to be administered.

 Some students display negative behavior or academic weaknesses because of a deeper problem beyond the ability of ACA staff to help.
-If this seems likely, the Headmaster will meet with the parents and may counsel them to seek further help outside of the school.
+If this seems likely, the Dean of Staff and Students and/or Headmaster will meet with the parents and may counsel them to seek further help outside of the school.